Frequently Asked Questions

 Children must also stay home if they

-are suspected to have chicken pox, measles, mumps, step
+are suspected to have Covid-19, chicken pox, measles, mumps, step

 illnesses.
 If you are not sure if you need to keep